 In which area is the stadsdorp?
 Jacob van Lennepkade, Nassaukade/Stadhouderskade, the border of Vondelpark, J.P.
 Heijestraat (up to Jacob van Lennepkade).
 That is half of the Vondelparkbuurt and the whole Helmersbuurt.

 Does it make sense to join if I do not speak Dutch?
 Basically it is up to you.
 Apart from the fact that almost everyone in Amsterdam speaks English as well, maybe you may want to learn some Dutch.
 Or maybe you might want to meet some locals.
 You are welcome to be a member just because you live in this neighbourhood.
+Furthermore there is a growing group of foreign members in the Stadsdorp.

 How can I enroll to the Stadsdorp?
 Send an e-mail to email@example.com stating your name, address and telephone number.
 One of the three organizers of the stadsdorp will help you to find your way in the stadsdorp.
 If you like, we make an appointment with you.